9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 This line is optional.
 Goodies technically return a [ZeroClickInfo object](https://metacpan.org/module/WWW::DuckDuckGo::ZeroClickInfo) (abbreviated as **zci**).
 This effect happens transparently by default, but you can override this default behavior via the **zci** keyword.

 We set **is_cached** to true (0 is false, 1 is true) because this plugin will always return the same answer for the same query.
-This speeds up future answers by caching (saving previous answers).
+This speeds up future answers by caching them, i.e. saving previous answers.

 Finally, all Perl packages that load correctly should [return a true value](http://stackoverflow.com/questions/5293246/why-the-1-at-the-end-of-each-perl-package) so add a 1 on the very last line.